mzeis/Mzeis_ServerTiming/README.md

-Small Magento 1 example extension that shows how `Varien_Profiler` information can be sent to the browser using the `Server-Timing` HTTP header so profiling info can be displayed e.g. bei Google Chrome.
+Small Magento 1 example extension that shows how `Varien_Profiler` information can be sent to the browser using the `Server-Timing` HTTP header so profiling info can be displayed e.g. by Google Chrome.

 **Note**: this is only an example, so don't use it in production!
 As soon as `Varien_Profiler::getTimers()` returns values they will be sent